Q ANZAC 100: Memories for a New Generation

 Visit Queensland’s World War I Centenary blog to discover and share stories of Queensland’s WWI and Anzac experiences.

 For enquiries relating to State Library’s WWI collections or to tell us about your own WWI memorabilia please contact us via our online enquiry form.

 Connect with us

 Are you a local library, museum, historical society, archive or community group planning activities or intrested in learning more about how you can participate in Q ANZAC 100: Memories for a New Generation?
 Subscribe to our Queensland memory enews to keep in touch.

 Community project funding opportunities

 Queensland Government grants will be available for community projects that commemorate the Anzac Centenary.
-It is expected that the majority of grants approved will be between $15,000 and $40,000 per project or activity.
-Grants of up to $80,000 may be considered.
+It is expected that the majority of grants approved will be between $15,000 and $40,000 per project or activity, although grants of up to $80,000 may be considered.
 Projects may include commemorative events, exhibitions, research, community education activities, or the restoration or enhancement of memorials and honour boards.
 To find out more, visit the Queensland Anzac Centenary grants program.